Francis Escudero: Early life

+Education

-Chiz Escudero was educated in the Philippine public school system.
-He attended the University of the Philippines Integrated School in elementary (1981) and high school (1985).
-He obtained his bachelor's degree in political science from the University of the Philippines Diliman (1988) and Bachelor of Laws at the University of the Philippines College of Law (1993).
+Escudero was educated at the University of the Philippines (UP).
+He attended the University of the Philippines Integrated School for elementary (1981) and high school (1985).
+He then earned his bachelor's degree in political science from the University of the Philippines Diliman (1989) and Bachelor of Laws from the University of the Philippines College of Law (1993).

-At the University of the Philippines, Escudero joined the Alpha Phi Beta fraternity and was a member of the Alpha Phi Beta Debating Team, which was the 1991 U.P.
-Open Debate Champion.
-A consistent honor student, Escudero was a member of the Order of the Purple Feather or the U.P.
-Law Honor Society (1989-1993).
+At UP, Escudero joined the Alpha Phi Beta fraternity and was a member of its debating team, which was the 1991 UP Open Debate Champion.
+A consistent honor student, Escudero was a member of the Order of the Purple Feather or the UP Law Honor Society (1989-1993).
 He became the Secretary General of the Association of Law Students of the Philippines on his senior year at law school (1992-1993).

+Early career

+Escudero's involvement in politics started in the 1980s as an organizer for the local campaign of his father.
+He first expressed interest in running for public office as municipal councilor of Sorsogon when he was 22.
+At 25, he again indicated his intention to run, this time as mayor of the municipality.
+However, on both occasions, his family forbade him from entering politics and insisted that he finish his law studies before embarking on a political career.

-Prior to becoming a lawyer, Escudero was a teaching assistant at the Department of Political Science, University of the Philippines (1988–1989).
+Before becoming a lawyer, Escudero was a teaching assistant at the UP Department of Political Science (1988–1989).
 In 1989, he became a Junior Political Analyst of the Batangas Development Planning office.

 After he received his law degree, Escudero joined the Bautista, Picazo, Buyco, Tan and Fider Law Office in 1993 as junior associate.
 A year later, he became a legal consultant of the UNLAD Ship Management and Manning Corp. and legal counsel of the Crusade Against Violence (CAV).
 By 1995, he was a partner at his own firm, the Escudero, Marasigan, Sta.
 Ana, Vallente and Villareal Law Office (EMSAVIL Law).
 He remains with the firm to this day.

 In 1996, Escudero received his master's degree in International and Comparative Law at the Georgetown University Law Center in Washington, D.C.

-Aside from pursuing his law practice, Escudero was senior lecturer at the College of Law at University of the Philippines (1996-1998).
-He also taught at the Graduate School of the Ateneo de Manila University in 2000.
+Aside from pursuing his law practice, Escudero was senior lecturer at the UP College of Law (1996-1998).
+He also taught at the graduate school of the Ateneo de Manila University in 2000.

 On July 3, 2000, Escudero was named a Commander of the Philippine Navy Reserve Command.

 While serving as a lawmaker, Escudero also dabbled in media.
-From May to August 2000, he hosted "Ngayon na Pinoy", a TV program on RPN-9.
-He also anchored the radio programs "Magandang Umaga Bayan" on the Angel Radio, DZAR 1026 AM; and the "Usapang de Campanilla" and "Usapang Legal" both on DZMM.
+From May to August 2000, he hosted "Ngayon na Pinoy", a TV program on RPN.
+He also anchored the radio programs "Magandang Umaga Bayan" on the Angel Radio, DZAR 1026 AM; and "Usapang de Campanilla" and "Usapang Legal", both on DZMM.

 Escudero also penned a column, "Usapang Legal ni Chiz Escudero" (later renamed "Say Chiz") in two tabloids: Abante and Abante Tonite.